pengxu1983/amdnbif/nbif1.0/client/client_dcelab/README.md

 ### Version info

-This app was originally generated on Sun Feb 17 2019 23:31:51 GMT-0500 (Eastern Standard Time) using Sails v1.1.0.
+This app was originally generated on Mon Feb 25 2019 22:32:08 GMT+0800 (Malaysia Time) using Sails v1.1.0.

 <!-- Internally, Sails used [`sails-generate@1.16.4`](https://github.com/balderdashy/sails-generate/tree/v1.16.4/lib/core-generators/new). -->